Waimea Valley on Oahu’s North Shore has had its ups and downs over the years.

-The Waimea Valley Audubon Center opened to the public on June 28, 2003 with a “Community Volunteer Work Day.”
-More than 300 volunteers joined with National Audubon Society staff members to clean the area.
+The Waimea Valley Audubon Center opened to the public on June 28, 2003, with a “Community Volunteer Work Day.”
+More than 300 volunteers joined with the National Audubon Society staff members to clean the area.
 Said Audubon President John Flicker, “Perhaps the most gratifying part of the event has been the response we are receiving from the community…the overwhelming turnout of volunteers was more than we ever expected.”

 Today, the valley is as beautiful as ever.
 Visitors can enjoy a 3.5-mile self-guided nature walk to the park’s focal attraction: 40-foot Waimea Falls.
 On warm days, nothing is more refreshing than a cool dip in the pool below the falls.